Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/docs/SyncReceiveAndPrefetch.md

 An invocation of `receiveMessages(int maxMessages, Duration maxWaitTime)` users two timers.

-The first one enables `maxWaitTime` support, controlling the maximum duration client should wait for the messages.
+The first one enables `maxWaitTime` support, controlling the maximum duration client should wait for entire batch of `maxMessages` messages to arrive.
 If `maxWaitTime` elapses before `maxMessages` messages arrive, Iterable returns whatever messages it received and completes.

 The second timer controls the timeout between messages, i.e., the maximum duration the client should wait for the next message since the arrival of the last message.
 The Iterable completes if no message arrives within this duration.
 Currently, this duration is set to 1 second and cannot be changed.